gtextsoft/TheCEORealityShow/public/images/README.md

-# Image Assets for CEO Reality Show Website
+# Image Assets for KeytoDCity Reality Show Website

 Place your images in this `public/images/` directory.
 The website expects the following images: